Special Moments from South Florida Events

 Autonation films a series of commercials starring…

 Me!
 I’m very excited about this amazing opportunity to work with Autonation.
 I auditioned for the part last year and began filming last November.
 I’m proud to say I’ve been continuing to work with them and I love every moment of it!
 We have a great work team and have more fun on set then you could imagine.
-Check out these videos here:

 Sushi Samba dominates the world of seafood rolls